 In 2011, we completed a restructuring plan to consolidate our North American production activities and transfer our Michigan-based operations to our manufacturing center and headquarters in San Leandro, California.
-The consolidation was, and continues to be, expected to reduce costs, improve efficiencies, and enhance research and development activities.
+The consolidation was expected to reduce costs, improve efficiencies, and enhance research and development activities.
 For the year ended December 31, 2011, we recorded total pre-tax charges of \$3.1 million related to this plan.
 The consolidation of these operations was substantially completed as of December 31, 2011.

 In 2012, we recorded additional restructuring charges related to this plan of \$369,000.
-With the exception of potential further impairment adjustments for assets held for sale, we do not anticipate further costs related to this restructuring activity.
-See Note 4. - "Other Financial Information" for further details related to the impairment of property held for sale.
+With the exception of potential further impairment adjustments for assets held for sale, we did not anticipate further costs related to this restructuring activity.